 You can create a copy of any application, minus any device instances, device data history, and user data.
-The copy will be a Pay-As-You-Go application that you'll be charged for.
+The copy is a Pay-As-You-Go application that you'll be charged for.
 You can't create a Trial application in this way.

-Click the Copy button.
+Select Copy.
 In the dialog box, enter the details for the new Pay-As-You-Go application.
-Then click the Copy button to confirm that you want to proceed.
+Then select Copy to confirm that you want to continue.
 Learn more about the fields in this form in Create an application quickstart.

-After the app copy operation succeeds, you can go to the new application that was created by copying your application using the link that appears.
+After the app copy operation succeeds, you can navigate to the new application using the link.

 Copying an application also copies the definition of rules and actions.
 But because users who have access to your original app aren't copied to the copied app, you have to manually add users to actions such as email for which users are a prerequisite.
 In general it is a good idea to check the rules and actions to make sure they are up to date in the new app.